 Nobody gets married, has children with their spouse and expects to end up being divorced, but unfortunately, this is something that happens to about 50% of marriages.
+It can happen as a result of infidelity as described in Sonya’s article on Her Aspiration, or because of other reasons.
 This can be a really hard time for your family, and stressful for your kids who may not understand what is happening.

 Here are some ways you can make a separation or divorce easier on your kids:

 Talk About Their Feelings

 Depending on what has been going on between you and your spouse, your kids may be picking up on it and getting concerned about what is happening.
 After you announce your separation, they may worry about how their lives are going to change and what is going to happen to their routines.
 It’s important to take the time to talk to your kids about how both parents will still be in their lives, will still love them unconditionally and even though you’re not together any longer, it doesn’t mean they did anything wrong.